Nancy Wilcox's house

 During his confession, he claimed that the teenager was walking along a "particularly dark stretch" on a "main roadway."
 He also described the orchard as "small" and "residential."

-Nancy's house
+Wilcox's house

-This Google Street View image of 2409 Arnette Drive was taken in August of 2014.
+This Google Street View image of 2409 Arnette Drive was taken in August 2014.
 The house is 1,482 square feet in size and was built in 1957.

 Due to the nature of how she left the house, it was initially presumed that she had run away.
 Consequently, her disappearance didn't receive any publicity.